Welcome

 Do I remember my song?

-I hear it echoe in the air.
+I hear it echo in the air.

 I feel it ache in my bones.